jistr/ansible-gsetting/README.md

                 key=org.gnome.desktop.wm.keybindings.panel-main-menu
                 value="@as []"

-Or explicitly define scheme and key isntead of using dash to seperate them, useful when the schema name includeds dashes.
+Or explicitly define schema and key instead of using dash to seperate them, useful when the schema name includeds dashes.

     - name: do not remember mount password
       gsetting: user=jistr